gtoonstra/remap/README.md

 If this sounds interesting, please follow the steps on the wiki to take it for a quick test run:

 https://github.com/gtoonstra/remap/wiki

+##Help wanted

+I'm looking for people who're interested in helping out.
+There's work to be done on design, plumbing, reliability testing, UI for a dashboard and a small nodejs server to interact with the cluster.
+See the wiki for details.